svanderburg/php-sblayout/README.md

   pages, dynamic sub pages and a page handling POST requests
 * The `i18n` web application demonstrates an internationalised web page displaying the same page in multiple languages
-* The `advanced` web applications demonstraties more advanced sub pages with multiple content sections.
+* The `advanced` web applications demonstrates more advanced sub pages with multiple content sections.
 It also demonstrates style and script variability.

 API documentation